 Ease your administrative burden

-Our loan administration team, which includes Nordic Trustee, the leading loan agency provider in the Nordic region, combines extensive market experience and first-class IT infrastructure to provide independent third-party facility agent services that remove the manual tasks from your internal teams and drive efficiencies.
+Ocorian's loan agency team, which includes Nordic Trustee, the leading loan agency provider in the Nordic region, combines extensive market experience and first-class IT infrastructure to provide independent third-party facility agent services that remove the manual tasks from your internal teams and drive efficiencies.

-Get in touch with our team to discuss how our facility agent services can benefit your operations, or click here for more information.
+Get in touch with our team to discuss how our loan facility agent services can benefit your operations.